Spear

 A spear is a polearm consisting of a shaft, usually of wood, with a pointed head.
 The head may be simply the sharpened end of the shaft itself, as is the case with fire hardened spears, or it may be made of a more durable material fastened to the shaft, such as bone, flint, obsidian, copper, bronze, iron, or steel.
 The most common design for hunting and/or warfare, since modern times has incorporated a metal spearhead shaped like a triangle, diamond, or leaf.
 The heads of fishing spears usually feature multiple sharp points, with or without barbs.

 Spears can be divided into two broad categories: those designed for thrusting as a melee weapon (including weapons such as lances and pikes) and those designed for throwing as a ranged weapon (usually referred to as javelins).
+Larger spears were often held in end-braced position to impale charging cavalry, and in hunting bears, big cats and other animals that charge or lunge toward the hunter.

-The spear has been used throughout human history as a weapon for hunting and/or fishing and for warfare.
+Spears have been used by humans for at least 400,000 years as weapons for hunting and/or fishing and for warfare.
 Along with the club, knife, and axe, it is one of the earliest and most widespread tools ever developed by early humans.
 As a weapon, it may be wielded with either one or two hands.
 It was used in virtually every conflict up until the modern era, where even to this day, it lives on in the form of a bayonet fixed onto the muzzle of a long gun.

 Early humans progressively invented tools and techniques for trapping animals.
 The earliest spears were crafted from wood, with tips toughened by burning.
 By 15,000 BC, hunters employed wooden and bone spear-launchers to enhance force and distance.
 These devices were frequently adorned with carvings of creatures.